andrew/ultimate-awesome/README.md

 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
 - [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
+- [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced resources, patches and projects!.
 - [awesome-artificial-intelligence-ethics](https://github.com/marikyu7/awesome-artificial-intelligence-ethics) - An (awesome) list of content reltated to Artificial Intelligence Ethics.
 - [awesome-codejam-resources](https://github.com/mcgill-ecsess/awesome-codejam-resources) - 💫 A curated list of pattern recognition resources for CodeJam 2019.
 - [OpenGL-Guide](https://github.com/mikeroyal/OpenGL-Guide) - OpenGL Guide.